ricn/ricn.github.io/_drafts/postgresql-indexing-with-ecto.markdown

     "users_pkey" PRIMARY KEY, btree (id)
 {% endhighlight %}

-As you can see, you now have an primary key index using the btree type to index the id column.
+As you can see, you now have a primary key index using the btree type to index the id column.

 #### Foreign keys and other commonly used columns

 Unlike primary keys, foreign keys and other columns in your table will not be indexed automatically in PostgreSQL.
-So it’s always a good idea to add indexes for foreign keys, columns that need to be sorted, lookup fields and columns that are used with GROUP BY.
+So it’s always a good idea to add indexes for foreign keys, columns that need to be sorted, lookup fields and columns that are used with `GROUP BY`.

 Luckily it’s very easy to add them.
 Let's change our migration script to illustrate this: